 - The second step is to evaluate how the land has been altered through manipulation of drainage systems, topography, or vegetation communities, and how those changes have affected the natural ecological processes.
 Current conditions are assessed as well as each community’s resilience to change and potential for restoration.

 - The third step is to identify strategies for restoring an area to the historical condition within the context of the larger landscape.
 Common approaches might involve removal of invasive species or undoing human-induced changes to hydrology.

-The HGM analysis will help to insure that habitat and landscape restorations will be successful by matching restoration strategies with the historical conditions of the targeted ecosystems.
-In the Southeast region, the I&M Network is currently conducting HGMs at Cape Romain and White River NWRs.
-For more information about the HGM efforts in the Southeast region, please contact the I&M Network aquatic ecologists, Theresa Thom or Lee Holt.
+In the Southeast region, the I&M Branch has completed HGMs for Cape Romain and Dale Bumpers White River NWRs.
+For more information about the HGM efforts in the Southeast region, please contact the I&M Branch aquatic ecologist, Lee Holt.
 The HGM fact sheet (215KB) is also available for download.

 Water is a critical resource for the NWRS, as well as a vital component of nearly every aspect of our society.
 An accurate reconnaissance-level water resources inventory and assessment (WRIA) of water quantity and quality on NWRS lands is essential to identify needs and threats, prioritize work, and to take action related to the water resources the NWRS protects and manages.
 WRIAs are the first and crucial step to understanding the data needs for a targeted water monitoring effort.

 - The WRIA effort comprises a centralized database, a GIS function, and a web application that will collect, store, and retrieve water resource information from the entire NWRS.